Kingdom Come (British band): Band history

 After the collapse of The Crazy World of Arthur Brown in 1969, when keyboardist Vincent Crane and drummer Carl Palmer left to eventually form Atomic Rooster, Brown worked with a varied group of musicians on projects called Strangelands, Puddletown Express, and (briefly) the Captain Beefheart-influenced Rustic Hinge, before finding the musicians who would make up Kingdom Come.
 Chief among these was guitarist Andy Dalby, who was the only consistent member after Brown himself.

 Apart from Brown and Dalby, at the time of their first album, Galactic Zoo Dossier, the band included Julian Paul Brown (no relation, synthesizer), Michael "Goodge" Harris (keyboards), Desmond Fisher (bass), and Martin "Slim" Steer (drums).
 The band appeared at the 1971 Glastonbury Festival and featured in the accompanying film.
 By the time of their second album, Kingdom Come, Julian Paul Brown had left and Desmond Fisher was replaced by Phil Shutt, later known as Phil Curtis.
 Steer left in mid-1972 to be replaced by a drum machine.
 Harris left shortly before the recording of their final album, Journey, and was replaced by American keyboard and synthesizer player Victor Peraino.

 Brown stated in an interview with an English music magazine that the three albums were intended to present a thematic progression.
-The first focused on the state of humankind in the present, the second on the human animal itself and the dichotomy between the body and mind, and the third focused on cosmic and spiritual matters.
+The first focused on the state of humankind in the present, the second on the human animal itself and the dichotomy between the body and mind, and the third on cosmic and spiritual matters.

-For synthesizers Kingdom Come used the VCS3, and the Mellotron and Theremin also figured prominently in the group's repertoire, especially after the addition of Victor Peraino in the band's line-up.
+For synthesizers Kingdom Come used the VCS3, and the Mellotron and theremin also figured prominently in the group's repertoire, especially after the addition of Victor Peraino in the band's line-up.
 On the final album, Journey, recorded in November 1972, there was no drummer either on the record or on tour; all the drum sounds were from the Bentley Rhythm Ace, an early drum machine manufactured by the Ace Tone company of Japan (Ace Tone later evolved into the Roland Corporation).
 Journey was the first album on which a drum machine produced all the percussion.

 A number of factors contributed to the end of Kingdom Come, including mediocre album sales, critical disdain, the revolving door membership of the band, and Brown's frustration with the music business in general.
 The band dissolved rather than officially breaking up, with Brown citing a desire to play simpler music and opt for a simpler lifestyle in general in later interviews.
 Following their split, Peraino returned to Detroit, where he made an album called No Man's Land in 1975 with some local musicians as Victor Peraino's Kingdom Come.
 Nearly 40 years later, in 2014, Peraino made another album, Journey in Time, under the same group name, this time with guest appearances from Arthur Brown on five of the tracks.